Essentials

 Where possible, keep to paths and avoid walking through deep vegetation.
 If practical, keep your legs covered to make it harder for ticks to reach your skin.
 Check for ticks regularly and brush off any you see on your clothing before they have a chance to attach to you.

-If you spot one attached, remove it as soon as you can.
+If you find one attached, remove it as soon as you can.

 Using repellents